fteufel/master-thesis/working_notes.md

   - Using stop token?
 Then also need stop label in CRF.
   Now, just not added when tokenizing padded batches.
   - Fix mask, can be provided as arg to model.
 No need to create in CRF.

+  # 07/07/2020

+  ## Low perplexity of plasmodium model

+  - Try homology reduction.
+MMSEQs2 output also gives representatitve sequences.
+These are my homology-reduced dataset.e